 Narrator: They are watching you...They have sunglasses, and cigarettes.
 They have books, but they are not reading.
 They have an unpleasant dog with them...They are neither smiling nor laughing.
 They look at you.
 From far away.

 - The Simpsons: Springfield became like this in one episode when they hired a man from Great Britain to install cameras all through the town.
 Ned Flanders was employed as one of the monitors and soon has the Big Brother complex.
 In fact, in his My God, What Have I Done? speech, he lampshades it by saying that he just wanted to be a Little Sister instead of a Big Brother.
-And he, along with Homer, go about the city shooting the cameras with shotguns.
+He and Homer then go around the city shooting the cameras with shotguns.
 Then we find out the camera footage was being sent back to Great Britain as a sitcom.

 - In The Powerpuff Girls anniversary special, Buttercup's fantasy of how the world would be if ruled by her included a propaganda titled "Big Butter is Watching You" where she threatened to punch anyone who didn't follow her rule.

-- Princess Bubblegum's antics as ruler of the Candy Kingdom often have disturbing implications; but in the episode "You Made Me" we get to find out that she has CCTV cameras all over the place.
+- On Adventure Time, Princess Bubblegum's antics as ruler of the Candy Kingdom often have disturbing implications; but in the episode "You Made Me" we get to find out that she has CCTV cameras all over the place.
 While the Candy People are outraged to learn that the Earl of Lemongrab regularly sneaks into their bedrooms to watch them while they sleep, nobody seems to question the fact that their own princess is constantly spying on them.